 What is Smart Cycle?

-Smart Cycle is Rachio's implementation of the "cycle and soak" technique.
-Basically, "cycle and soak" splits watering durations into two or three shorter durations to prevent runoff and increase plant health.
+Smart Cycle is Rachio’s implementation of the “cycle and soak” technique.
+Basically, “cycle and soak” splits watering durations into multiple shorter durations to prevent runoff and increase plant health.
 For example, a 14-minute run time may be irrigated for 7 minutes, turned off while the controller advances to irrigate another zone, then irrigated for the remaining 7 minutes to achieve the total 14-minute run time.
+A 14-minute run time may also be irrigated for 2 minutes, turned off while the controller advances to irrigate another zone, then irrigated 2 more minutes, continuing this pattern until 14 minutes is achieved.

 What does Smart Cycle do?